Why This Page Exists

 How Often Rankings Are Updated

-We refresh our rankings when new IPEDS and BLS datasets are published, typically once per year.
-The current rankings use IPEDS 2023 (released late 2024) and BLS OEWS 2024.
-When a new dataset is released, we re-run the entire scoring pipeline across all 1,704+ programs and publish updated rankings within 30 days.
+We refresh scores when new IPEDS and BLS datasets are published, typically once per year.
+The current scores use IPEDS 2024 and BLS OEWS May 2025.
+When a new dataset is released, we re-run the entire scoring pipeline across every program and publish updated scores within 30 days.

 Between major data releases, we update editorial content (career guides, program descriptions, enhanced research on top schools) on a rolling basis.
 Each page displays its last-verified date so you can see how recently the content was reviewed.